Skip to content

 Fig. 1 Image Nature

-Seaweed is a diverse group of marine macro-algae and plants that, like all plants, uses photosynthesis and carbon dioxide to grow.
-While it’s well understood that kelp stores far more carbon than trees, and it does so faster, the exact amount hasn’t been quantified.
-In New Zealand, one of Blue Carbon Services Ltd research projects in conjunction with NIWA is to quantify how much carbon is in natural kelp beds that grow along the coast, and ends up accumulating in deep-sea (continental shelf, slope, and submarine canyons) sediments.
-Knowing this would go a long way to creating a genuinely safe and reliable carbon market, one that does not require sacrificing land-based ecosystems for profit, and one that may also enhance seafood production through multi-trophic aquaculture.
+In Aotearoa one of Blue Carbon Services Ltd research projects in conjunction with NIWA is to quantify how much carbon is in natural kelp beds that grow along the coast, and ends up accumulating in deep-sea (continental shelf, slope, and submarine canyons) sediments.
+Knowing this would help create a reliable carbon market, one that does not require sacrificing land-based ecosystems for profit, and one that may also enhance seafood production through multi-trophic aquaculture.

 However, when seaweed is considered as part of a healthy biodiverse ecosystem, it may in fact lead to higher carbon dioxide emissions due to the way trophic systems work: